m-clark/m-clark.github.io/workshops.md

 <span itemscope itemtype ="http://schema.org/TechArticle">
 [<span itemprop="name">Data Processing and Visualization in R</span>](../data-processing-and-visualization/)
 Focus is on common <span itemprop="keywords">data processing</span> and exploration techniques, especially as a prelude to <span itemprop="keywords">visualization</span>.
 Part of the focus will be on <span itemprop="keywords">dplyr</span> and <span itemprop="keywords">tidyverse</span>, which enhance and facilitate the sorts of operations that typically arise when dealing with data, including faster <span itemprop="keywords">I/O</span> and grouped operations.
 For visualization, the focus will be on using <span itemprop="keywords">ggplot2</span> and other packages that allow for interactivity.
-Exercises may be found in the document as well.
+Exercises may be found in the document as well (including [Jupyter notebooks](https://github.com/m-clark/data-processing-and-visualization/tree/master/code) of the same demonstrations in Python).
 </span>